maubanel/UE5-CPP-Overview/fractions/README.md

 ##### `Step 9.`\|`CPPOVR`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 A float literal is half the size of a double and is represnted by a decimal `.`, a fractional part if needed an finished with a lower case `f`.
 So `13.45` is of type **double** and `13.45f` is of type float.
 As you can can see floats can're represent fractional numbers as accurately and have less precision than doubles.
+A float can only represent a number with 9 digitsfor the significand

 ![float type](images/floatType.png)